01Honing Those People Skills

 05Being the Neutral Party in Band Disputes

-Bands have disagreements.
+Band members have disagreements.
 As the manager, you can't get caught in the middle, even if you have a closer relationship with some members than you do with others.
 You need to maintain a position where everyone in the band feels like they can come to you with concerns and ideas and that you'll hear them out.
-If you play favorites, then you may lose the confidence of some of the artists in the group, which will cause problems within the band and for your business relationship.
+Don't play favorites.

 You'll need to keep personal feelings at bay and to distance yourself from the internal drama that can sometimes happen in a band.